 Azure Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices.
 Service Fabric has a large surface area, however, and there's a lot to learn.
 This article provides a synopsis of Service Fabric and describes the core concepts, programming models, application lifecycle, testing, clusters, and health monitoring.
 Read the Overview and What are microservices? for an introduction and how Service Fabric can be used to create microservices.
 This article does not contain a comprehensive content list, but does link to overview and getting started articles for every area of Service Fabric.

-Design time: application type, service type, application package and manifest, service package and manifest
+Design time: service type, service package and manifest, application type, application package and manifest

 A service type is the name/version assigned to a service's code packages, data packages, and configuration packages.
-This is defined in a ServiceManifest.xml file, which is embedded in a service package directory.
-The service package directory is then referenced by an application package's ApplicationManifest.xml file.
-Within the cluster, after creating a named application, you can create a named service from one of the application type's service types.
-A service type is described by its ServiceManifest.xml file.
+This is defined in a ServiceManifest.xml file.
 The service type is composed of executable code and service configuration settings, which are loaded at run time, and static data that is consumed by the service.

 Run time: clusters and nodes, named applications, named services, partitions, and replicas